meeb/gateaux/README.md

 https://github.com/apple/foundationdb/

 FoundationDB has, by design, a bare minimum of features.
 It presents an interface to applications which reads and writes binary data with a few basic helper layers.

 It has no support for rich data types (for example `datetime` objects) nor provides any extended data validation.
 FoundationDB is designed to have layers of abstraction built on top of it to provide additional features.

+The premise of `gateaux` is that where you currently have, in fdb library terms, `tr[(some, data)] = (other, arbtrary, data)` is to enforce strict standardisation of data in these tuples while allowing more complex types (datetime, ipaddress etc.).
+In addition, the concept of structures allows for easier developer comprehension of what data is being stored in what FoundationDB keyspace.

 `gateaux` is a pure Python 3 (>=3.6) library which provides rich data type handling and validation on top of the usual `pack()` and `unpack()` methods and extends the